waseemingly/tp/docs/UserGuide.md

 [Scroll back to Table of Contents](#table-of-contents)

-### Change password `change-password`
+#### Change password `change-password`

-Allows for password to be changed, given the current password and new password matches criteria
+Allows for password to be changed, given the current password and new password matches criteria.

 Format: `change-password pw/CURRENT_PASSWORD npw/NEW_PASSWORD`